dhes/ColonoscopyPolyp/input/pagecontent/index.md

 | piecemeal resection of adenoma ≥20 mm           |           1/2            |
 {: class="grid"}

+(Please note that for simplicity sake this discussion does not include serrated polyps, which is often presented as a [separate algorithm](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7389642/table/T5/?report=objectonly)).

 You are already familiar with most of the terms in the table as explained above.
 We have not yet talked about 'villous' or 'tubulovillous'.

 Tubular Adenoma and Hyperplastic Polyp are histology terms that you've seen.
 Adenoma is a general term that includes Tubular Adenoma, Villous Adenoma and Tubulovillous Adenoma.
 Adenomas that have tubulovillous or villous histology are more likely to transform into cancer and therefore require closer follow-up.
 They are [less common](https://emedicine.medscape.com/article/170283-overview) than Tubular Adenoma and Hyperplastic Polyps.
 If a polyp has villous or tubulovillous features it will be called Villous Adenoma or Tubulovillous Adenoma in the pathology report.
 If our fictional patient had a Tubulovillous Adenoma (instead of a Tubular Adenoma) it would be represented like so in the FHIR data model: